ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/single-page-website.md

 ### Using Pinata

 An easy way to make sure important data is retained is to use a pinning service.
 These services run a bunch of IPFS nodes, and will _pin_ your data for you!
 This way you don't have to run and maintain your own IPFS node.
-[Pinata](https://pinata.cloud/) is a pinning service that allows you to pin up to 1GB of data for free.
+[Pinata](https://pinata.cloud/) is a pinning service that allows you to pin up to 1GB of data for free, and fits our purposes perfectly:

 1. Go to [Pinata.cloud](https://pinata.cloud/) and sign up or log in.
 2. Click **Pinata Upload**.